-2: How do we identify and assess pupils with SEN?
+How do we identify and assess pupils with SEN?

 We are committed to the early identification of pupils with special educational needs.
 We use several methods to support the identification process.
-These include;
+These include.

-- Information gathered from a pupil's previous school - Observing a pupil during transition days - Information provided by external agencies - Concerns raised by class teachers and or support staff using our internal SEND referral system - Analysis of subject and attitude to learning, ATL, data - Concerns raised by parents/carers - Observations made of a pupil during lesson time and unstructured time - Twice yearly reading tests which provide us with data about each pupil's reading age and ability - Additional information is collected through specialist diagnostic screeners such as RAPID and LASS.
+- Information gathered from a pupil's previous school - Observing a pupil during transition days - Information provided by external agencies - Concerns raised by class teachers and or support staff using our internal SEND referral system - Analysis of subject and attitude to learning, ATL, data, as well as behaviour data - Concerns raised by parents/carers - Observations made of a pupil during lesson time and or during unstructured times - Twice yearly reading tests which provide us with data about each pupil's reading age and ability - Additional information is collected through specialist diagnostic screeners such as RAPID and LASS.